 Itinerary is subject to change depending on weather and ice conditions

 In order to experience some of Iceland’s incredible scenery, a number of the shore excursions on this itinerary require overland coach travel away from the coast.

-Departure date, season and availability.
+Departure date, fuel surcharges, cabin category, currency fluctuations, seasonality and availability.